MitulMistry/paper-trader/README.md

 ```
 export FLASK_APP=app.py
 export FLASK_ENV=development
+export SECRET_KEY=""
 export DATABASE_URL=""
 export IEX_API_KEY=""
 export NEWS_API_KEY=""
 ```
 Insert the url for the Postgresql database in the quotes after DATABASE_URL.
+Generate a secret key using a tool of your choice and insert it.
 Insert the News API and IEX API keys in their respective spots as well (after registering for accounts).

 Run migrations with the command `flask db upgrade` or `python -m flask db upgrade`.
 Then run either `flask run` or `python -m flask run` to start the development server.